 Our all-inclusive price is based on the room of your choice, so if your needs change there is nothing more or less to pay.
 This gives you complete peace of mind when budgeting for your future needs.

 Whether it is a daily shopping trip, a visit to the theatre or a day out at a local attraction – we have it covered.
 We have a 16-seated mini-bus and a chauffeur driven car for the more solitary pursuits.
 All trips and visits have no extra charge.

 We have engaged the services of a reiki practitioner who will also hold meditation sessions once a week.
 You can enjoy morning exercise and yoga sessions.
 All of these life-enriching therapies aid well-being and help in the prevention of falls.

-For pure pampering our beauty therapist can polish nails and buff feet in our lovely salon, or provide facials and relaxing treatments in the privacy of your room.
 We have a visiting chiropodist and an optician whose services are all provided by the home.

 For that sense of well-being, we want our residents to look and feel their best, hairdressing is all part of the service in ‘Lipstick and Curls’ – our luxurious ground floor salon.
 A menu of treatments is available on reception where you can book all appointments and therapy treatments.